agroconscious/agroconscious.github.io/_posts/2018-09-19-how-to-begin-tomato-farming-in-nigeria.md

 - After planting, you will notice them growing within the next 5-7 days (after that you can take away the dry grasses to permit for proper growth) then let it grow for about a month or 5 weeks before transplanting to the field.

+{: .box-warning}
-> Your Tomato Nursery can be achieved on a little farm or on your own garden; for those who have one.
+Your Tomato Nursery can be achieved on a little farm or on your own garden; for those who have one.
 Ensure that the soil is certainly healthy and looked after well.

 ![Tomato plants growing in garbage cans](https://upload.wikimedia.org/wikipedia/commons/c/cf/Tomato_plants_growing_July_2013_in_garbage_cans.JPG 'Tomato plants growing in garbage cans')